CHAPTER 7 ACADEMIC PROGRAMS AND CURRICULUM

 (To see who has authority to approve changes to this section, please see the Approval of Changes page).

-In order to assure sufficient time for consideration by the appropriate committee or council, proposals should be submitted as far in advance as possible.
+To assure sufficient time for consideration by the appropriate committee or council, proposals should be submitted as far in advance as possible.
+Please note the deadlines for inclusion in the Catalog below and on the Committee/Council websites.

 NEW AND REVISED UNDERGRADUATE AND/OR GRADUATE COURSES